 - Lime Juice — adds some more authentic flavor but can be replaced with lemon juice.

-- Salt, Cumin & Hot Sauce — adjust to your taste preferences and dietary needs!
+- Salt, Cumin & Cayenne — adjust to your taste preferences and dietary needs!

 Pretty approachable, right?
 Now, let’s see how to quickly prepare your homemade sugar-free salsa in just one bowl.